 14 tracks of pure electro synth pop.
 Analog synthesizers combined with classic vocoders, tightly sequenced bass lines and industrial-strength beats adds up to a rich and innovative electronic soundscape.

 From the upbeat abandon of the dance floor on “Dance (Ah Eee Ya Ya Ya Ya)”, “Love & Dancing” and “Come Out and Play (Peaks & Valleys Mix)” to the darker industrial tinged “Modern Age (Machine Mix)”, “Revenge”, and “Murderous (Bad Things Vocal Mix)” on through to the hard electro of “Go Away”, Munich Syndrome delivers a diverse but cohesive album of pure electronic pop.

-Electro Pop is mastered in HDCD®, for enhanced audio fidelity.
+Electro Pop is mastered in HDCD® by Jeffrey Norman at Mockingbird Mastering, Inc., for enhanced audio fidelity.
 HDCD® encoded discs will play on all CD Players.

 The name might lead you to think that this is yet another German artist but, in fact, Munich Syndrome is the solo project of American musician David B. Roundsley.